THE JOURNAL

 Grippy

-Although all sneakers have some grip of sorts, some are better than others.
-If you’re planning on hitting the trails or going off-road, getting your feet into an ultra-grippy pair of runners is most certainly the way forward – look for outsoles with deeper lugs, or micro-spikes for trail running.
+Although all sneakers have grip, some are better than others.
+If you’re planning on hitting the trails or going off road, getting your feet into an ultra-grippy pair of runners is most certainly the way forward.
+Look for outsoles with deeper lugs, or micro-spikes for trail running.

 03. Soles